RNFL2ItemValue/RNFL2ItemValue.github.io/index.md

-# RNFL2 Item Index
-**Note: All of these Items are highly sought after and can be listed in many different orders, This is just my personal opinion.**
+﻿Illegal Sites
 =============

 **Note: All of these Items are highly sought after and can be listed in many different orders, This is just my personal opinion.**

+Rated sites.
 The score goes from 1 to 5.
-1 is bad, 5 is good.
+1 is good, 5 is bad.
 =============================================================
 |                                         |   Rarity    |     Desire     | Base. | Notes |
 | --------------------------------------- |:-----------:|:--------------:|:-----:|:-----:|